DantSu/Telmi-Sync/README.md

 <p align="center"><img = src="https://dantsu.com/files/Telmi_MiyooPC.jpg" alt="Telmi OS - Telmi Sync" /></p>

-# Telmi Sync - Synchronize your stories and music with TelmiOS
+# Telmi Sync - Synchronize your stories and music with Telmi OS

-This application is for synchronized stories and music with TelmiOS.
+This application is for synchronized stories and music with Telmi OS.

 You can install Telmi Sync on Windows 10+ (x64), MacOS (x64, arm64), Linux (x64).